- Businesses must advocate for a modernized education system to boost the hard and soft skills employees need in the Fourth Industrial Revolution.

 2. Implement fluid and seamless learning opportunities.
 The modern workplace will continuously require us to learn new solutions for a variety of fresh challenges and successful businesses will be those that both recognize and cater to employee hunger for lifelong learning.
 But we need to go beyond simply making education and training available.
 Gone are the days of large group day-long sessions and lengthy instructional videos; instead, employers must meet employees on the platforms that best align with their habits – encouraging them to pursue skills development programmes that are right for them, at their own pace, and through mediums that are best suited to their learning style.
 Whether it is webinars, online games, or in-person mentor programmes, we must find ways to seamlessly integrate organic reskilling moments at work, so it does not feel like a “chore,” but rather becomes a fluid and natural aspect of the holistic work experience.

 3. Instil a top-down approach to learning.
 Executives need to “walk the walk” when it comes to reskilling employees whose roles are destined to change – laying the groundwork for a culture of curiosity and continuous learning.
-The best way to accomplish this is to instil change from the top down.
-Leaders themselves should show they are not immune to change and should participate in training alongside their direct reports.
+The best way to accomplish this is to instill change from the top down.
+In order to build a sustainable workforce, leaders themselves should show they are not immune to change and should participate in training alongside their direct reports.
 In fact, data suggests that the number one way learners discover the skills they need to improve in their roles is when their manager provides specific direction or hands-on guidance.
 At the same time, CEOs can’t be afraid to ask questions or learn from those around them.
 It is in being vulnerable and curious that we can create a larger company culture wherein workers are encouraged to exhibit more trainable and curious mindsets.
 Participating in regular skill development and retraining programmes allows all of us to feel more aptly prepared to embrace the workplace of tomorrow.

 4. Take advantage of AI and machine learning to optimize reskilling.
 In the age of AI, success in business will increasingly be linked to the relationship between people and machines, and employee reskilling is no different.
 Our research suggests that workers are highly receptive to AI-related training, with 80% willing to learn new skills to take advantage of AI in their current jobs.
 So as AI and machine learning technologies change the types of jobs employees will have, these same technologies can be used to power the training systems and tools that can efficiently reskill employees.
 Reskilling tools powered by these technologies are scalable, available 24/7 and extremely cost-effective.